 - The King of Denmark commissioned his governor in Oldenburg, Count Lynar, to undertake mediation between the Allies and the French.
 Negotiations proceeded very rapidly.
 They resulted in much more than a truce of limited duration, leading to a declaration of neutrality of the Allied army.

 On September 4

-- Richelieu sent Bercheny Hussards and Chabot's Volontaires Royaux along with a dismounted detachment of Harcourt Dragons to attack the village of Bevern defended by Allied light troops.
+- Richelieu sent Bercheny Hussards and Chabot's Volontaires Royaux along with a dismounted detachment of Harcourt Dragons to attack the village of Bevern, which was defended by Allied light troops.
 They seized the village but had to retire on Selsen to spend the night under the protection of the detachment of the Prince de Chimay (12 grenadier coys and 4 pieces).

 - Richelieu established his headquarters at Kloster-Zeven (Zeven Abbey) and ordered his main army to march from Walle and to join him in the following days.

-- Cumberland, hoping to catch these troops retiring on Selsen by surprise, sent Zastrow at the head of a column of Hessian infantry and cavalry.
-However, they were repulsed by Chimay's grenadiers and the grenadiers of the Volontaires Royaux.
+- Cumberland, hoping to catch the troops retiring on Selsen by surprise, sent Zastrow at the head of a column of Hessian infantry and cavalry.
+However, Chimay's grenadiers and the grenadiers of the Volontaires Royaux drove them back.

 - The main army retired between Bevern and Bremervörde.

 Convention of Kloster-Zeven